HomeSafe/homesafe/README.md

 The Design Changes and Rationale Document is located in the Design Changes and Rationale Directory in this repository.

+NOTE: As of Beta release, only Android 5.0 Lollipop (API level 21) and above is <i>fully</i> supported.
+Android 4.0 Ice Cream Sandwich (API level 14) through Android 4.4 KitKat (API level 19) have limited support at the time.
+All other Android versions have no support.

 Homesafe - Developer Documentation
 ========
 ###Table of Contents